An Introduction to Ancient history of Anatolian Rug

 In these excavations, the oldest type of The Most ancient Anatolian Rug by wool, goat hair and linen similar to sumac, cicim and kilim woven with techniques similar to today's flatweavings were found.
-Also, remains of weaving pieces were found on the floor of a room in Megaron 3rd in Gordion (690 BC).
+Also, remains of weaving pieces were found on the floor of a room in Megaron 3rd in Gordion (690 BC) (The rug visual in the above belongs to that excavations).

-As we will detailly explain in the upcoming blogs, the product formed by two or more yarn groups passing between each other with various different combinations is called “weaving”.
-Weaving can be done by machine or by hand.
+As we will be elaborating in detail in the upcoming blogs, the product formed by two or more yarn groups passing between each other with various different combinations is called “weaving”.
+Weaving can be done by hand, today also by machines.

 Flatweaves are a type of weaving that is completely woven by hand for centruies.
 Although rugs have been used for centuries by nomadic societies for purposes such as protection, aesthetics and building tents and so on, in fact, these works of art both conveyed history through symbols and became a means of preserving and keeping the identities of nomadic cultures alive.